CenFs/wsd17-ReactPlay/README.md

 * Authentication.
 * Game/service communication.
 * JavaScript game (something moving and interesting)
+* Quality of work (Testing, agreed coding standard, quality assurance...)
+* Documentation (game and final report separately)
+* Testing the service with other groups’ games
 * RESTful API (GET, POST, PUT, DELETE)
-* Testing your service with other groups’ games
+* Save/load and resolution feature (save/load will be implemented, resolution if time allows it)
 * Mobile Friendly (optional, implemented if time allows it)
 * 3rd party login (optional, implemented if time allows it)